Action items: Definition, how to write, and examples

 Design action item example

-The marketing and design teams meet to share feedback on the first round of a brand redesign.
-The marketing team gives feedback on the early designs, and the design team will then have two weeks to incorporate the feedback discussed in the meeting.
+The marketing and design teams meet to review the first round of a brand redesign.
+The marketing team shares feedback on the early designs, and the design team will have two weeks to make changes based on that feedback.

 Action Item: Edit round one of brand redesigns.